 Fatigue, a condition characterized by physical or mental exhaustion or weakness, is another symptom of magnesium deficiency.

 Keep in mind that everyone becomes fatigued from time to time.
 Typically, it simply means you need to rest.
 However, severe or persistent fatigue may be a sign of a health problem.

-Another, more specific sign of magnesium deficiency is muscle weakness, also known as myasthenia (
+Another more specific sign of magnesium deficiency is muscle weakness, which may be caused by myasthenia gravis (

 Therefore, magnesium deficiency is one possible cause of fatigue or weakness.

 Magnesium deficiency may cause fatigue or muscle weakness.
 However, these are not specific signs of a deficiency unless they are accompanied by other symptoms.